-7 Ways to Create Invitations to Play through the Design of a Child’s Environment
+7 Ways to Create Invitations to Play through a Child’s Environment

 “Want to play?”These are magical words to children.
 An invitation to play is welcoming, inclusive, and suggests that fun is about to happen.
 Children learn through play, creating and re-creating what they know and what they imagine.
 This is their language for understanding the world.
 Through play, children learn problem-solving skills and test out ideas in a safe way.
 They grow from these successes and occasional failures.
 Play nurtures children’s creativity, imagination, and their independence.

 While an invitation to play most likely conjures a mental image of a new friend inviting a child to join in the fun at a park or on the playground we want to let you in on a little secret: The spaces we set up for children have the potential to send similar, albeit non-spoken, messages to children, including an invitation to play.